 Addiction is hard and stigma can make it harder.
 It can hurt families and individuals that are struggling with addiction.
 Follow these steps to help avoid that stigma.

-If you are in need of a recovery center, learn more about Steps Recovery Center, a drug rehab in Utah, here.
+If you are in need of a recovery center, learn more about Steps Recovery Center, drug rehab in Utah, here.